drowe67/freedv-gui/README.md

    (rade-venv) $ pip3 install -r cmake/rade-requirements.txt
    ```

+   *Note: you may need to install `python3-venv` or your distro's equivalent package in order to create Python virtual environments.*

 2. Build FreeDV to make sure the correct dependencies are linked in (namely numpy):

    ```